-Bayer Codec on NVIDIA GPU
+Fast RAW Image Encoding on NVIDIA GPU

-Pipeline for RAW image acquisition on GPU
+Pipeline for RAW image encoding on the GPU

 • Image acquisition and unpacking of RAW data